 - Transport links

 Some of this data is optional.
-You have 3 report types to choose from:
+You have 3 property report types to choose from:

 - Property Key Facts Report – this is the lightest option, containing only essential property information.
 So, for example, if information on local schools isn’t relevant to you, it doesn’t have to be included!